 Want to learn more about expungement in North Texas?
 Call (817) 857-6307 today.

 Order of Nondisclosure v.
 Expungement

-There are two ways to remove an arrest from your record: concealment or expungement.
+There are two ways to remove an arrest from your record: nondisclosure or expungement.

-In an order of nondisclosure, the details of your arrest are not “erased” per se, rather, the arrest is concealed and can only be viewed by law enforcement.
+In an order of nondisclosure, the details of your arrest are not “erased” per se, rather, the arrest is concealed and can only be viewed by law enforcement and state agencies.
 This record can still be used against you as a prior offense when determining penalties if you are convicted of a different crime.
-If you are unable to have your arrest expunged for whatever reason, an order of non-disclosure can prove to be a favorable alternative.
-Thanks to a relatively new law in Texas, HB 3016—known as the “second chance law”—first offenders that meet certain criteria and complete the terms of their sentencing have the opportunity to have their criminal record sealed from public view through an order of nondisclosure.
+If you are unable to have your arrest expunged for whatever reason, an order of non-disclosure may prove to be a favorable alternative.
+Additionally, thanks to a relatively new law in Texas, HB 3016—known as the “second chance law”—first offenders that meet certain criteria and complete the terms of their sentencing have the opportunity to have their criminal record sealed from public view through an order of nondisclosure.

-Expungement, on the other hand, is a more permanent removal of the arrest, ensuring that no one, not even most law enforcement officials, can find the arrest on your record.
-However, you can only have your record expunged under certain circumstances:
+Expungement, on the other hand, is a permanent removal of the arrest, ensuring that no one, not even most law enforcement officials, can find the arrest on your record.
+However, you can only have your record expunged under certain circumstances.
+For example:

 - You are acquitted or found not guilty

 - You are pardoned